File:Official portrait of President Donald J. Trump (Library of Congress).tiff

 SAMPLE BALLOT

-Politics impacts every facet of our lives.
-And that's why we all should be involved.
-Political parties are the place where we meet to discuss the issues of the day, recruit candidates, run elections, promote or oppose legislation, and hold our government accountable.
+And that's why we all need to be involved.
+Political parties are critical to a responsive government.
+They are the place where we meet to discuss the issues of the day, recruit candidates, run elections, promote or oppose legislation, and hold our government accountable.
 That's not to say that political parties are perfect.
 Far from it.
 They are always evolving.
 That's why they need our help to do what's right, work together, and not go off the deep end into crazyland, complacency, or corruption.
-We need a two-party system and broad public participation to keep each other honest...or at least try.
-So, let's not be an "armchair patriot".
+We need a two-party system and broad public participation to keep each other honest...or at least try to.
+But they can't exist without robust public participation.
+So, stop sitting on the sidelines.
 Join a political party.
 Your country needs you!

-Hi everyone, We're building The Network!
+Hi everyone, We're building Phillly's Republican Network and we need YOU!
 I'm Lynn Landes of LynnLandes.com.
-Myself and a few others recently started The Philly's Republican Network website and Meetup (PLZ JOIN!) to support the Republican Party in Philadelphia - its candidates, events, issues, legislation, plus allied groups, students, and individuals – including writers, reporters, and social media types.
-We're a grassroots group and a hub of information, not officially affiliated with the GOP.
-Our website and meetup are simply designed to inform and engage.
-On our meetup we post events, meetings, and election deadlines, plus we email our meetup members with the latest news and requests for assistance.
+Myself and a few others recently started The Network website and Meetup (plz Join!) to support the Republican Party in Philadelphia - its candidates, events, issues, legislation, plus allied groups, students, and individuals – including writers, reporters, and social media types.
+We're a grassroots group, a hub for information, very supportive of, but not officially affiliated with the GOP.
+Our website and meetup are designed to inform and engage voters.
+On our meetup we post events, meetings, training, and election deadlines, plus we email our meetup members with the latest news and requests for assistance.
 We also host an "open" monthly Zoom meetup for Republicans in Philadelphia.
-Feel free to email me with any comments or questions, and to submit posts to our meetup.
+Feel free to email me with any comments or questions, and to submit posts to our meetup - or become an 'event organizer' so that you can post on your own.

 Join us at City Council meetings on Thursdays at 10 am in City Hall, Room 400, and help increase the GOP presence and influence.
-I go to almost every meeting and often make public comments.
-I am one of the few conservative speakers there, so more support would be very welcome.
+I attend almost every meeting and often make public comments.
+I am one of the few Republican speakers there, so more support would be very welcome.
+Email if you want to meet me there.
+Public comments are a great opportunity to influence others, including members of the news media.
+It's estimated that over 5,000 people are watching or listening online, radio, and television.
+So, what you say makes a difference!

 ___________________________________________________________________